zachhardesty7/missive-gcal-export-integration/README.md

 ## Known Issues

-- does not scroll to top on conversation change
 - rudimentary timezone indicator fix requires manually removing and causes issues when not located in the timezone from the email (i.e. does not localize)
 - most Eastern timezones result in datetime detection failure